nicktehrany/membench/docs/mmap_lat.md

 dd if=/dev/urandom of=/mnt/mem/file bs=100M count=8
 ```

-To create a file and initialize it from dev/urandom.
-(Though /urandom is slow so if you're planning on moving the file multiple times, store it somewhere on a mounted fs and move it from there)
+To create a file and initialize it from dev/urandom. (/urandom is slow so if you're planning on moving the file multiple times, store it somewhere on a mounted fs and move it from there)

 ```shell
 ./Benchmark -file=arguments.txt